 How Dynamic Web Pages Rank in Search Engines vs Static Web Pages

-Changing Dynamic Pages to HTMLDynamic pages can be turned into static pages on some shopping carts so the search engines will list the pages but here again you need to be concerned with duplicate content issues.
+Dynamic pages can be turned into static pages on simple shopping carts so the search engines will list the pages, but here again, you need to be concerned with duplicate content issues.
 See also: other technology blockers.

-When I design a website with a shopping cart I always set up the website, listing each product on a separate page, then link those items to the cart, so the products have a better chance of ranking.
+When I design a website with a small shopping cart I often set up the website separate from the cart, listing each product on a separate page, then link those items to the cart, so the products have a better chance of ranking.
+The descriptions on the website will need to be different than those in the cart, however.
+This won't work for a site with thousands of products however.

 All rights reserved.